In this article:

 - Perform stretching exercises to promote flexibility.

-- Individuals diagnosed with prediabetes who exercise 150 minutes in a week can reduce their chances of developing diabetes in the near future.
+- Individuals diagnosed with prediabetes who exercise 150 minutes a week can reduce their chances of developing diabetes in the near future.

 3. Consume Fenugreek Seeds